Where Stories Come to Life

 Review by Euan Rose of The Bromsgrove Standard.

 MIKE Venables is a unique one-man fringe theatre actor who has been writing, producing and performing his own work for several years now.
-His latest show ‘Exit Pursued By My Past’ premiered to a packed house at the MAC theatre in Birmingham last night.
+His latest show ‘The Last Escape’ premiered to a packed house at the MAC theatre in Birmingham last night.

 Venables has created a new character, one Rafe Blackthorne, a would be matinee idol who has spent his whole life treading the boards but narrowly avoiding fame.